Reviews You Can Rely On

 Our Verdict

 The Pearl Izumi Quest Shorts combine a handful of high-performance features to come up with a nice pair of sensible bike shorts at a really accessible price point.
 This is why they earned our Best Buy Award for tight budgets.
 You won't be riding any of the big European tours in them, but they'll get you on the road and in the saddle in comfort.
 They're ideal for commuters and riders just getting in the sport and realizing riding without padded shorts can be a real pain.
 Still, you'll get a good deal of support, moisture management, and cushion beneath the sit-upon.
-Compare it to top competitors in our review of the best bike shorts.
+Compare it to top competitors in our review of bike shorts.

 REASONS TO BUY